-Important information about some of the ingredients of Lorazepam.
 Each tablet also contains the equivalent of 0.25mg of potassium.
 Too much potassium may be harmful if you are on a low potassium diet.

 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-3) How to take Lorazepam
+3. How to take Lorazepam Tablets check with your doctor or pharmacist if you are not sure.
+Lorazepam Tablets should be swallowed with water.

-Always take Lorazepam exactly as your doctor has told you.
+Always take Lorazepam Tablets exactly as your doctor has told you.
 The label on your medicine should also tell you.
-You should check with your doctor or pharmacist if you are not sure.
-Lorazepam should be swallowed with water.
+You should